ai-cfia/dev-rel-docs/adr/007-code-hosting-platform.md

     * Community-Driven: The marketplace is community-driven, meaning developers can contribute their own actions and workflows, making it a rich ecosystem of tools and automation processes.
 This is particularly beneficial for open-source projects, as it fosters collaboration and sharing of resources.

 * Alignment with Microsoft:
-    * As a Microsoft product, GitHub integration aligns with existing service agreements.
+    * Because GitHub is owned by Microsoft, which will help the lab stay in line with the Cloud First policy requirement of the Government of Canada.
+This makes sure that the contracts and operations are consistent.

-    * Microsoft is a major contributor to GitHub.
+    * Microsoft's major contributions to GitHub have made the platform more useful.

-    * The platform’s extensive user base includes 4 million organizations and 330 million repositories, with adoption by 90% of Fortune 100 companies which is a list of the top 100 companies in the United States based on their reported revenues for their fiscal year .
+    * GitHub has a huge community of users, with 4 million organizations, 330 million repositories used by 90% of the Fortune 100 companies which shows how reliable it is and how widely accepted GitHub is in the industry.
+This shows that GitHub is widely known, tested and very stable.

 ## Alternatives Considered

 ### Alternative 1: GitLab
 Pros:
-* Iron Mountain plateform with GitLab ultimate :
+* Iron Mountain platform with GitLab ultimate :
     * $150k in approximate cost savings per year.

-    * 20 hrs saved in onboarding time per project.
+    * 20 hours saved in onboarding time per project.

-* Integraded AI software.
+* Integrated AI software.

 * User data not used to train AI.